,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Who is Devaki Mata?
+Who is Devaki Mata in Hindu tradition?

-What happened to the seventh child?
+What happened to Devaki’s seventh and eighth children?